There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) research paper and (2) online activities.
+Indicative assessments in this unit are as follows: (1) research paper and (2) case study analysis (x2).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules